Pokémon Go: Gyms and Raids

-Players earn experience points (XP) for various in-game activities.
-Players rise in level as they earn experience points (XP), with various features being progressively unlocked through the leveling system.
-Most notably, at level five, the player acquires the ability to battle at a Pokémon Gym, and they get to decide which of the three color-coded teams, (red for Team Valor), (blue for Team Mystic), or (yellow for Team Instinct), to join, which act as factions battling for domination of Gyms within the Pokémon Go universe.
+Players earn experience points (XP) by participating in various in-game activities.
+As they accumulate XP, they advance through levels progressively, unlocking new features.
+Notably, at level five, players gain access to Pokémon Gyms, where they can engage in battles.
+They must choose to join one of three color-coded teams: Team Valor (red), Team Mystic (blue), or Team Instinct (yellow).
+These teams compete for control over Gyms within the Pokémon Go world.

-In June 2017, Niantic announced that Gyms' game mechanics would be revamped for a more teamwork-oriented experience; Gyms were disabled on June 19, 2017, with the new Gyms being made available a few days later with the next application update.
-As of the update, Gyms included a spinnable component (PokéStop) for players to receive in-game items such as Potions and Poké Balls.
-Additionally, Gyms are capped at holding six Pokémon, all of which must be a different Pokémon in that Gym.
-Coins are now earned according to the duration that the defending Pokémon survived in a Gym, as opposed to the 10-coin daily gym defender bonus for each Pokémon currently protecting.
-Legendary, Mythical and Buddy Pokémon cannot be placed in Gyms.
+In June 2017, Niantic announced a revamp of Gym game mechanics to promote teamwork.
+Gyms were temporarily disabled on June 19, 2017, and the updated Gyms were introduced shortly afterward through an app update.
+The revamped Gyms now include a spinnable component (PokéStop) where players can collect in-game items such as Potions and Pokéballs.
+Each Gym can hold a maximum of six Pokémon, with the requirement that each Pokémon must be unique within that Gym.
+The coins earned now depend on how long the defending Pokémon remains in the Gym, replacing the previous 10-coin daily gym defender bonus per Pokémon.
+Legendary, Mythical, and Buddy Pokémon cannot be placed in Gyms.

-In July 2017, Raid Battles were introduced.
-Raid Battles consist of players gathering to battle an over-leveled Pokémon located in a Gym.
-If the Pokémon is defeated, the players gain the opportunity to catch a regular version of it.
-Raid difficulties range from 1 to 5, with 1 being the least challenging and 5 representing the most challenging.
-Level 5 raids are exclusive to Legendary Pokémon.
-The first Legendary Pokémon, Articuno and Lugia, were released on July 22, 2017, after the Go Fest, with Moltres and Zapdos following shortly after.
-From September to November, the 3 Legendary Beasts, Entei, Raikou, and Suicune, were made available, rotating regions every month.
-Following their departure, the Legendary Pokémon Ho-Oh appeared in Raid Battles from November 27, 2017, to December 12, 2017.
-In August 2020, level 3 Mega raids arrived with the introduction of Mega Evolution.
-At the same time, Level 2 and 4 raids were merged into Level 1 and 3 raids.
+In July 2017, Raid Battles were introduced, allowing players to team up and battle an over-leveled Pokémon in a Gym.
+If defeated, players can catch a regular version of that Pokémon.
+Raid difficulties range from Level 1 to Level 5, with Level 5 being exclusive to Legendary Pokémon.
+The first Legendary Pokémon, Articuno and Lugia, were released on July 22, 2017, followed by Moltres and Zapdos.
+From September to November, the Legendary Beasts Entei, Raikou, and Suicune were available, rotating monthly by region.
+Ho-Oh appeared in Raid Battles from November 27 to December 12, 2017.
+In August 2020, Level 3 Mega Raids were introduced, featuring Mega Evolution, while Level 2 and Level 4 raids were merged into Level 1 and Level 3 raids, respectively.

-In May 2022, Raid Battles were updated to include the addition of Mega Legendary Pokémon, which were turned to 6 stars, the highest in the game currently.
-The only Pokémon included in these Raids were Mega Latias and Mega Latios.
+In May 2022, Raid Battles were updated to include Mega Legendary Pokémon, now rated at 6 stars—the highest level in the game.
+The exclusive Pokémon available in these raids were Mega Latias and Mega Latios.

-In October 2022, a new form of raid battle called "Elite Raids" was introduced.
-Elite Raids contrast from normal raids in several ways, most notably that they can only be battled in person, take a full day to begin, and are extremely challenging, frequently requiring many players to defeat the Pokémon.
+In October 2022, a new type of raid battle called "Elite Raids" was introduced.
+These raids differ from regular raids in several ways.
+Elite Raids can only be battled in person, require a full day to begin, and are significantly more challenging, often needing a large group of players to defeat the Pokémon.